kradio3/CarND-LaneLines-P1/writeup.md

 My pipeline consisted of these steps:

-1. Convert images to HSV color model.
+1. Convert images to HLS color model.
-2. Apply 'Canny' algorithm for each HSV dimension with different thresholds for hue, saturation and value.
+2. Apply 'Canny' algorithm for saturation channel.
-And combine found edges via ```cv.bitwise_and()``` function.
 Goal is to detect lines on images with different brightness or images with shadows.
+![alt text][canny]
 3. Region of interest.
 Select edges only in defined trapezoidal region.
+![alt text][roi]
 4. Hough lines.
 Detect lines in ROI and suppress noised lines by threshold.
+![alt text][hough_lines]
 5. Extrapolate hough lines and draw rulers.
+![alt text][ruler]
 In order to draw a single line on the left and right lanes, I modified the draw_lines() in following way:
-  - Calculate tangents for each line
+  - Calculate tangents for each hough line
-  - Divide lines by tangents to left and right line
+  - Separate lines by tangents to left and right candidates
-  - Draw each line on binary image
+  - Draw candidates on binary image
   - Find coords of white points on binary image by ```np.nonzero()```
   - Apply polynomial regression for these coordinates by ```np.polyfit(x, y, degree)```.
 Now i have parameters ```m``` and ```b``` for line equation ```y=mx+b```
   - Draw each line by found equation

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+- Cars with yellow or white colors appears in ROI
+- Road turns in sharp angle
+- Snow on the road

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+- Canny algorithm detects edges by 2 Sobel's operators: one for vertical edges, second for horizontal edges.
+Possible improvement would be to extend it to detect sloping edges.
+Similar techniques widely used in convolution layers of neural nets.

+- Canny algorithm takes 2-D picture as input.
+Possible improvements would be to analyze RGB (or HLS) channels simultaneously by 3-D version of Sobel's operator